What is tripe?

 How does Idahound “make” tripe?

-After thoroughly emptying and cleaning the four compartment of the sheep stomach Idahound purees the organ, packaging the tripe in a convenient bag, to be later removed for your dog’s consumption.
-Unlike other tripe sold on the market, Idahound strictly adheres to the all-natural raw tripe the dog was meant to eat.
+After thoroughly emptying and cleaning the four compartment of the sheep stomach Idahound coarsely grinds the organ, packaging it by the pound in easy-to-open bags.
+Unlike other tripe sold on the market, Idahound strictly adheres to the idea of raw GREEN tripe.
 There is no bleaching, no heat treatment, and no other industrial processes used that would lower the nutritional value of certain vitamins and enzymes, which would consequently render the product useless.

 What is the nutritional value of tripe and what can it do for my dog?